 Mike’s son, Bob Piccinini, took over leadership of the company in the early 1980s.
 By then the chain had grown to include multiple locations in the Modesto area plus surrounding communities.
 When a wave of store closings swept the region, Save Mart bucked the trend with additional acquisitions and the opening of its first FoodMaxx stores.
 Customers continued to flock to the stores, attracted by the winning formula of fresh, local, quality and value.

-In 2007, Bob Piccinini acquired a 128-store chain in Northern California and rebranded the stores as Lucky supermarkets, “rescuing” the once prominent Lucky name and putting Piccinini into the nine-county San Francisco Bay Area market.
+In 2007, the company purchased a 128-store chain in Northern California and rebranded the stores as Lucky supermarkets, “rescuing” the once prominent Lucky name in the San Francisco Bay Area market.

 Kingswood Capital Management LP, a California-based privity equity firm, acquired The Save Mart Companies in early 2022.